TMoyo22/cooi-studios-assesment-solution/README.md

 ## Project Structure

-The project is set up in modules, to separate the api handling, services and middleware into modules
+The project is set up to separate the api handling, services and middleware into modules under the app/ dir.

 ---